Engee documentation

 Out[0]:

-This model is not set up to simulate real operation time, so you may notice that the model time (2 seconds - simulation duration) is not equal to the CPU time (according to the graph it is about 1 second, and that with large tolerances).
-To provide this property, you need to build the model a little differently.
+This model is not configured in such a way as to simulate the real time of operations, so you may notice that the model time (2 seconds is the duration of the simulation) is not equal to the processor time (according to the schedule – about 1 second, and then with large allowances).
+To ensure this property, you need to build the model in a slightly different way.

 Code generation

-In this demonstration, we propose to generate code using the following command:
+In this demo, we suggest generating the code using the following command:

 In [ ]: